wp-plugins/sf-move-login/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+Support for installations where WordPress has its own directory.

 = 2.0 =
 The framework Noop is not needed anymore: settings are included in the plugin.
 Make sure your settings are ok after upgrading.